 Hyperactivity in children is as if the child is in constant motion.
 They may be running, climbing on things, often find it difficult to sit still, squirming in the classroom or at church, and constantly fidgeting.
 This constant motion is above and beyond normal childhood behavior, and despite the child’s best efforts, does not seem to be within their self-control.
 The hyperactivity makes it difficult for the child to engage in regular play with others, or to sit still for periods long enough to study or learn.

 In adults, hyperactivity is experienced more as a general restlessness, with difficulty sitting still for long periods of time (such as in class, at the movies, or at work), and becoming more easily bored with tasks once mastered.
 They may also feel fidgety, and often have an internal feeling of restless inside of them.
 An adult with hyperactivity is always on the go, and generally doesn’t respond well to frustrating situations.

 The difference in inattention symptoms between children and adults isn’t usually as noticeable.
 A person with inattention, whether child or adult, can make careless mistakes, doesn’t finish what they start, and may not pay attention to details.

 In adults, these symptoms manifest more around work and daily activities of living.
-For instance, at work, an adult may try and switch from task to task (“multi-tasking”), but never complete any of them and therefore their overall work performance suffers.
+For instance, at work, an adult may try and switch from task to task (“multi-tasking”), in the false belief that they are being productive.
+But the individual never completes any of the tasks, and therefore their overall work performance suffers.